.

 as circumstances unfold) and not perceived

-by the senses; In the philosophy
+by the senses; in the philosophy

 of Kant, an object, such

-as the Soul, that cannot be
+as the Soul, that

-known through perception, although
+cannot be known through perception,

-its existence can be demonstrated
+although its existence can be demonstrated

 noumenal.adjective